 And finally, there are some situations in which the question of who can vote comes down to the question of who owns property.
 In a situation where a condo association is deciding whether to put their leftover fees into an savings account, only people who own units would be able to vote, not people who are renting.
 This also sometimes happens in city elections, which are restricted to taxpaying property owners.

-Special thanks to the furnace repair in Oshawa experts from Max Comfort, for their valuable input for this page.
+Special thanks to the home inspection Raleigh NC office of House Master for their valuable input for this page.